 - Elephant Safari

-Jeep Safari cost around Rs.4000 and can accommodate 5 person for an entire day travel.
-The best part is that instead of 2 hrs safari like Kaziranga National Park, Manas National Park allows you to have a full day safari till 5 pm and takes you to deep jungle and also to the Bhutan border – Mathanguri.
+Jeep Safari costs around Rs.4000 and can accommodate 5 people for an entire day’s journey.
+The best part is that instead of 2 hrs safari like Kaziranga National Park, Manas National Park allows you to have a full-day safari till 5 pm and takes you to the deep jungle and also to the Bhutan border – Mathanguri.

-Jeep safari can be booked anytime of the day, but we recommend you to start early morning.
-This gives you to have entire day of safari in the wilderness.
+Jeep safari can be booked any time of the day, but we recommend you start early morning.
+This gives you to have an entire day of safari in the wilderness.

 Note: Don’t forget to take some snacks for your lunch, as you won’t get anything there.
 Also visit the Bura Buri Chowk around 4pm.
 This allows you to have a closer look at most of the animals as they pass by from there at that time.